 |5||Data gathering||Low||Low||Data gathering with or without deployment||Investigation extract from modal database||60 days|

 Safety issue investigation (of a class 1 occurrence)

 A safety issue investigation is a detailed study of a series of occurrences with common characteristics that have formed a pattern over a period of time.
 A safety issue investigation is conducted by a large team led by an investigator-in-charge.
 This type of investigation generally involves participants from multiple branches.
 A detailed work plan and methodology is developed and submitted to the Board for approval prior to the start of the investigation.
 Significant effort is placed on the collection, review and analysis of data from various internal and external sources.
-The report is lengthy and detailed.
+The investigation requires a very high level of effort and is complex; its report is lengthy and detailed.
 Investigation updates or interim reports may be released during the investigation.
 This type of investigation may include recommendations.
 The investigation is generally completed within 730 days.